EightBitByte/portfolio-next/ACHIEVEMENT_GUIDE.md

 2. Big Spender - Purchase all items from the shop.
 3. See, I Like to Party - Click a link under the 'fun' category on the quick links page.
+4. A Girl's Best Friend - Scroll down to the footer on the projects page and refresh the page until you find a diamond, and click on it.

 # Legendary Achievements
 1. Completionist - Unlock all (non-secret) achievements.